Words by Bonnie Bridges

 To me, that flash of insight as a new idea enters the consciousness is a beautiful feeling.
 I love that “a-ha!” feeling.
 Here are six suggestions to get your brain cells (neurons) firing in novel ways.

-Below are six possible strategies to take to stoke your creative fire.
+Below are six possible strategies to stoke your creative fire.
 Some suggest more of an indirect approach to problem solving, for example, instead of tackling an issue head on, meditation or leaving it alone for a time could help.

 Other suggestions are more directed, like consultation with trusted colleagues, friends, and family, or simply getting to task.
 Certainly there are other methods for cultivating innovative solutions, the following six are several of my favourites.